tmtsoftware/csw/docs/src/main/services/config.md

 ## Managing active versions

 Following API functions are available to manage the active version of a config file.
-In it's lifetime a config file undergoes many revisions.
+In its lifetime a config file undergoes many revisions.
 An active version is a specific revision from a file's history and it is set by administrators.

 * **historyActive** : Returns the history of active revisions of the file at the given path for a range of period specified by `from` and `to`.
 The size of the list can be restricted using `maxResults`.
 * **setActiveVersion** : Sets the "active version" to be the version provided for the file at the given path.
 If this method is never called in a config's lifetime, the active version will always be the version returned by `create` function.